Rockingham (WA), WA

 Where is Rockingham (WA)?

-Rockingham (WA) is a suburb of Western Australia, Australia.
+Rockingham (WA) is a suburb of Western Australia, Australia, in the Rockingham local government area.

 What is the population of Rockingham (WA)?